MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 ![linkedin-learning-filtering-date-week-column](media/linkedin-learning/filtering-date-week-column.png)

 12. Save and close the Power Query Editor.
-Please note that this process may take time depending on the number of tables and the date range.
+This process might take time depending on the number of tables and the date range.

 13. The next step is to enable the incremental refresh for each table.

     1. Right-click on the **"Specific table name"**.
     2. Select **"Incremental Refresh"**.
-    3. Click **"Incrementally refresh this table"**.
+    3. Select **"Incrementally refresh this table"**.
-    4. Configure based on preferece.
+    4. Configure based on preference.
-    5. Click **"Apply"**.
+    5. Select **"Apply"**.

 ![linkedin-learning-reporting-api-keys-completed](media/linkedin-learning/incremental-refresh-on-each-table.png)